 Students learn that there is a structure to effective writing and are taught to express themselves effectively while at the same time creativity and imagination are fostered.
 Children are encouraged to write daily about their ideas and experiences.
 Writing skills are explicitly taught at all year levels and students are expected to present their work in an organised, neat and sequential manner using the appropriate vocabulary, grammar and genre.
 Correct letter formations, pencil grip, posture and setting out are explicitly taught at all year levels.

-Carcoola Primary School operates the RIB-IT (Reading In Bed – It’s Terrific) home reading program from Pre Primary through to year two.
+Standing alongside our reading programs, we encourage students to read at home.
+Pre Primary to Year 2 students are encouraged to read each night and this is recorded in the RIB-IT (Reading In Bed – It’s Terrific).
 It is a program aimed at encouraging all students to read regularly at home.
 Reading time should be about 15 to 20 minutes.
 Parents can encourage their children to be better readers and successful students by:

 - Ensuring their child chooses a book to read in bed